microsoft/winget-cli/README.md

 ## Windows Package Manager Release Roadmap

-The plan for delivering next Windows Package Manager releases is described included in our [discussions](https://github.com/microsoft/winget-cli/discussions/2063), and will be updated as the project proceeds.
+The plan for delivering the next Windows Package Manager releases is described and included in our [discussions](https://github.com/microsoft/winget-cli/discussions/2063), and will be updated as the project proceeds.

 ## Overview of the  Windows Package Manager